Net neutrality in India: 2015

 On 10 February 2015, Facebook launched Internet.org in India with Reliance Communications.
 It aims to provide free access to 38 websites through an app.
 Only Bing was made available as the search engine.
 Sunil Mittal, CEO of Bharti Airtel, criticised the concept and said, "If you are going to make the data free, then let's do completely philanthropic projects.
 Government must make spectrum free, there should be free network, but it is not happening."

 In April 2015, Airtel announced the "Airtel Zero" scheme.
 Under the scheme, app firms sign a contract and Airtel provides the apps for free to its customers.
 The reports of Flipkart, an e-commerce firm, joining the "Airtel Zero" scheme drew negative response.
 People began to give the one-star rating to its app on Google Play.
 Following the protests Flipkart decided to pull out of Airtel Zero.
 The e-commerce firm confirmed the news in an official statement on 14 April, saying, "We will be walking away from the ongoing discussions with Airtel for their platform Airtel Zero".

 However, The Indian government could block zero rating plans such as Airtel Zero and internet.org in view of net neutrality.

-The Communication and Information Technology Minister, Ravi Shankar Prasad, on 7 April said that a committee will be formed to study the net neutrality issue.
+The old Communication and Information Technology Minister, Ravi Shankar Prasad, on 7 April said that a committee will be formed to study the net neutrality issue.
 Rajeev Chandrasekhar, a Member of the Parliament, had also supported net neutrality.
 The Competition Commission of India (CCI) chairman, Ashok Chawla, said that they were examining whether these practices were unfair.
 Later on 10 May, a CCI official said that they were waiting for final regulations from TRAI.
 The Department of Telecommunication also said that they were investigating the matter.